 Also keep in mind - these are not just devices you can use AS you’re writing … but also a way you can write yourself out of a jam.
 Um - What?

 For instance - let’s say you’re stuck.
-Damn - my pre chorus just isn’t “fire” - can’t figure it out.
+Damn - my pre just isn’t “fire” - can’t figure it out.

 Well … maybe you can just try one of these contrasting devices.
-Like as you’re writing - imagine each of the below devices as a “plug in” solution - and try writing in one of these styles for your pre chorus.
+Like as you’re creating - imagine each of the below devices as a “plug in” solution - and try writing in one of these styles for your pre chorus.